Nāmarūpa: Distinguishing Psychological & Physical Sensations

 When we are present/mindful/aware, we are a knowing mind residing in a body.
 The body offers concrete affirmation that we are present.
 The mind plays in the body.
 The mind can go anywhere in the body.
 The mind can appear anywhere in the body.
 The mind produces physical sensations in the body.
 All movements of mind have a physical manifestation – on a spectrum of gross to subtle.

 This distilled breakdown of what we are made of offers us some grounding in simplicity.
-Some of the work we’ve been doing - intuition, inquiry, psychological patterns – can have the tendency to complicate things unnecessarily, and to orient too much to the upper chakras.
+Some of the other work we do (i.e., intuitive inquiry into psychological patterns) can have the tendency to complicate things unnecessarily, and to orient too much to the upper chakras.

 Attending to the interplay of nāmarūpa settles us into the impersonal nature of things.
 It allows us to rest more deeply in the lower chakras, grounding us in here-ness without the need to dig for understanding or to get distracted by the ethereal aspects.
 We simply notice.
 Notice the minds activity and movement.
 Notice the felt sense in the body.
 Notice the relationship between the mind and body.